akshayjshah/blog/posts/language-use-on-github.md

 ## Analysis

-GitHub recognizes *lots* of different languages, including some that are fairly obscure, so our unstacked data set has too many columns to visualize.
+Github recognizes *lots* of different languages, including some that are fairly obscure, so our unstacked data set has too many columns to visualize.
 (As [conjugateprior](http://conjugateprior.org) noted in the now-defunct comments, this calculation ignores any rows with missing data: for example, the